Tips for Getting Used to Hearing Aids

-Whilst hearing aids will allow you to hear speech better, you may feel overwhelmed by some sounds that you may not have heard for a long time.
-These might be traffic, mechanical noises from air-conditioning systems and computers, the rustle of your hair and clothing, or even your own voice.
-Sounds may also register as unnatural and strange at first, with certain sounds even being bothersome.
+Hearing aids will allow you to hear speech better.
+But, you may feel overwhelmed by some sounds you haven’t heard for a long time.
+From traffic and mechanical noises to air-conditioning systems and even your own voice.
+Sounds may also register as unnatural and strange at first.
+Some sounds may even be bothersome.

-The reason for this is that over the time that you lost your hearing, the area of your brain responsible for processing sound did not receive sufficient stimulation.
-Without sufficient stimulation for a long period of time, the brain begins to rewire itself and uses this area for other tasks.
-Once you start wearing hearing aids, your brain needs to rewire itself once more to accommodate all the additional sounds that you are hearing again.
+As you lose your hearing, the area of your brain that processes sound doesn’t receive enough stimulation.
+Without that stimulation, the brain begins to rewire itself and uses the area for other tasks.
+Once you start wearing hearing aids, your brain needs to rewire itself once more.
+It needs to accommodate all the sounds that you are hearing again.
 It needs to relearn which sounds to focus on and which sounds to filter through.

 What can I do to get used to my hearing aids?

 The most important thing to remember is to be patient.
-Be assured that with more time and experience, your brain will adjust and process wanted sounds more easily and minimize unwanted background noise.
+Be assured that with more time and experience, your brain will adjust.
+It will process wanted sounds better and minimize unwanted background noise.
 Over time, you will become so accustomed to your hearing aids that you may even forget that you are wearing them.
-Please note, hearing aids should not hurt your ears, they should be comfortable from the beginning.

 9 Tips for getting used to hearing aids

 We want the transition to wearing hearing aids to be as easy as possible.
-That’s why we’ve identified 9 things that you can do when you first start wearing your them.
+That’s why we’ve identified 9 things that you can do when you first start wearing them.